 How to Avoid Stripping Screws With a Power Drill

 Using a cordless drill is one of the risk factors for stripping a screw because it provides powerful torque and high speeds.
 The most important step is to maintain solid contact with the head, so the drill bit doesn’t grind down on the edges of the drive shape.
-You can also use an impact driver instead of a standard cordless drill, since they are easier to hold steady and less likely to strip your screws.

 Pre-drill your holes: You can also use a pilot hole with a power drill.
 Create a hole that’s the same depth as your screw and slightly thinner than its shank.

 Use new drill bits: Worn drill bits are more likely to slip out of place.
 As they continue to spin, they’ll wear down the screw’s drive.
 Using a new drill bit provides a secure fit to prevent slippage.